ZeroDrift810/NELBOT/README.md

 Add the snallabot to your server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=970091866450198548&permissions=268445712&scope=applications.commands%20bot).
 This will add the following slash commands:

 ```
+/league_export
 /import_league
 /create_game_channels
 /clear_game_channels
 ```

 ### Add your madden league

+#### Recommended Way with Madden Companion App

+Now the bot has been added to your discord server do the following:
+1. run `/league_export`, this will give you a URL that will be the export URL. whenever you run this command it will give you the same URL!
+2. Open the Madden Companion App
+3. Find your league in the app and click on it
+4. Navigate to the Export section
+5. In the web url box, type in the export URL you were given.
+I am sorry its so long!! but type carefully :)
+6. Check the league info, and weekly stats boxes
+7. For export week, export All Weeks (scroll to the bottom of the weeks!)
+8. Finally, export!
+Once it is done, the bot is all setup to use

+#### Non Recommended way with manual file import

+The above method is much easier, but if things go wrong this is the other option to add the league to the bot.

 This process requires to download files from https://maddenexporter.herokuapp.com/ .